Considering Roulette House Edge Next to Probability

-House edge is the numerical advantage that a casino has over players.
+House edge is the numerical advantage that a casino has over players at any given time.

 At the end of the day, casino sites are businesses dependent on earning profit, which is why rules and payout odds are engineered to give them a long-term advantage.